pattonsgirl/CEG2350/Labs/Lab07/README.md

 Accomplish the following tasks using the Virtual Machine you made in Part 2.
 In your lab template, note the "how to" steps taken to complete each task.

-1. How to change your desktop background in your VM:
+1. How to change your desktop background in your VM
-2. How to install VSCode in your VM:
+2. How to install VSCode in your VM
+3. How to clone your course work repository to your VM
-3. How to connect to your AWS instance from your VM using `ssh`:
+4. How to connect to your AWS instance from your VM using `ssh`
     - Think way back to labs 1 & 2 - what do you need to `ssh` in to your AWS system from a terminal?

 **We plan to use this VM again in future labs.
 If you must delete it, make sure your instructions from this lab are good enough to quickly get a new one back up and running**